Amish Church Service

 But one advantage to having church at our place was that our farm got a good cleanup at least once a year.

 What is an Amish Church Service Like?

 The men gather in the barn and the ladies in the house.
-Oftentimes, the older folk arrived earlier.
-They greeted one another and then filed in to be seated by age.
+Oftentimes, the older folk arrive early.
+They greet one another and then file in to be seated by age.

 We younger folk typically didn't arrive until it was almost time for the service to begin.
 The girls gathered in the laundry room or a side room somewhere.
 And it was expected that we would go around the circle and greet everyone in the room with a holy kiss (this was a handshake and a peck on the cheek in our group).

 A few minutes before the service began, the youth boys filed in by age and sat where they were assigned by the host.
 And then the girls filed in.

 Men usually sit on one side of the room and women on the other.
 Sometimes we sat facing each other, but it usually just depended on the layout of the room/rooms we were in.

 (Note: Everything is segregated in Amish circles - men and women don't mingle a lot.)

 Some people had services in their garage or shed and could set it up like a normal church with two sides and an aisle in between.
 But in a home, it was often set up with men and women facing each other.

 The youth typically sat in the front, so all eyes were on us as we filed in.
 (Hated it!
 Because it always felt like we were being inspected to see if we were dressed according to standards.)